Cacti/documentation/Graph-Rules.md

 the status to UP this would tell automation to create the graph for that interface only if the data query discovers the operational status is equal to up.

+A device selection Criteria is also important Cacti needs a way to find which device it needs to match.
+In the below example we are matching any device that has an interface that is up and is not a Windows server.

+You are able to preview which devices this will apply to by clicking the Show matching devices link.

 ![Automation Graph Rules Edit](images/automation-graph-rules-edit1.png)

 ![Automation Graph Rules Device Criteria](images/automation-graph-rules-edit2.png)

 ![Automation Graph Rules Graph Criteria](images/automation-graph-rules-edit3.png)

+This output shows us which devices match our devices rules this can help with tweaking rules as needed.

 ![Automation Graph Rules Matching Devices](images/automation-graph-rules-edit4.png)

+This output shows which interfaces,drives,sensors etc will be graphed based on the graph rules.

 ![Automation Graph Rules Matching Objects](images/automation-graph-rules-edit5.png)